Skip to content

 Clinical Supervision and Training

-Weekly Didactics/Group Supervision.
-Supervision helps develop skills and insight via case presentations, discussions of systemic factors impacting clinical work, didactic presentations on relevant clinical topics, processing of issues related to the professional use of self, etc. Interns are encouraged to explore their roles as therapists and how they may use themselves more effectively in their work with various clients.
+Seminar experiences help interns develop skills and insight via case presentations, discussions of systemic factors impacting clinical work, didactic presentations on relevant clinical topics, processing of issues related to the professional use of self, etc. Interns are encouraged to explore their roles as therapists and how they may use their strengths and knowledge more effectively in their work with clients.

-Additional Training Options.
-Within CMHC’s service needs, interns may focus on areas of clinical interest such as substance abuse, relationship violence, problematic eating patterns and/or aspects of clients' experiences related to intersecting identities (e.g., gender and gender identity, racial/ethnic identities, physical ability status).
+Within CMHC’s service needs, interns may focus on areas of clinical interest such as substance use, relationship violence, problematic eating patterns and/or other aspects of clients' experiences related to intersecting identities (e.g., living with a disability; first-generation student status; holding an identity from a marginalized population).

 Group Services

-CMHC's strong, established group program is an integral part of our organization and is our main resource to provide longer-term client services.
-During typical fall and spring semesters, we offer more than 25 process-oriented, structured and theme groups on various topics, offering fewer in the summer.
-Topics vary each year depending on student needs and staff interest and expertise.
+CMHC's strong, established group program is an integral part of our organization and is our main resource for providing longer-term client services.
+We offer a large number of process-oriented, structured and theme groups on various topics, with new groups being offered each year.
+Topics vary depending on student needs and staff interest and expertise.
 Topic examples include general process, mindful eating and body image, gay and bisexual men's support, managing anxiety, grief and loss, mindfulness-meditation and self-compassion.

 Find a list of current groups

-With input from interns regarding their goals and preferences, groups are assigned at the start of each semester based on intern training needs, schedule and availability.
-Psychology interns typically co-lead two fall semester groups and one spring and summer semester group with a CMHC staff member.
-Depending upon previous experience, interns may co-lead a spring or summer group with a fellow trainee.
+Group assignments are informed by input from interns regarding their goals and preferences, with consideration of interns’ training needs, scheduling issues and availability.
+Psychology interns typically co-facilitate two fall semester groups and one spring and summer semester group with a CMHC staff member.
+Depending upon previous experience and available supervising staff, interns may co-facilitate a spring or summer group with another intern.

-Additional Training Options.
-Due to CMHC’s size and the role of groups in our organization, trainees can develop skills in promoting groups and making effective group referrals.
-Occasionally, interns may help develop and lead a new group.
+Due to CMHC’s size and the role of groups in our organization, interns can develop skills in promoting groups and making effective group referrals.
+Occasionally, interns may help develop and facilitate a new group.
 Opportunities exist to learn specialized treatments for certain presenting concerns in a group format, such as in our anxiety, mindful eating and survivors of interpersonal violence groups.
 In addition, Austin has an active, energetic Group Psychotherapy Society that includes current and former CMHC staff members.

 Austin Group Psychotherapy Society